andifalk/reactive-spring-security-5-workshop/README.md

 * Add spring security auto configuration (spring boot starter for spring security)
 * Customize authentication by adding own user storage
 * Add authorization to web and method layer
-* Add automated tests for security (authentication and authorization)
+* Add automated tests for security (authorization)
-* Add a web frontend to initial app using oauth2 login client
+* Add an OAuth2 login client

 To start the workshop you need